arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/stella/tutorials/01.user-manual/content.md

 ![Arduino Stella Serial Monitor output showing Nearby Demo connection and distance measurements](assets/nearbydemo-serial-monitor.png)

-The Serial Monitor shows the initialization message, followed by `- Client connected!` when a smartphone establishes a Bluetooth Low Energy connection.
+The Serial Monitor shows the initialization message, followed by `- Client connected!` when a smartphone establishes a Bluetooth® Low Energy connection.
 Only after the connection is established will you see session status and real-time distance measurements in millimeters.
 If no device connects, you will only see the initial "Nearby interaction app start..." message waiting for a connection.

 ***__Important note__: Distance measurements only appear __after__ a successful connection with a UWB-enabled smartphone.
 Without a connection, the Serial Monitor will only show the initialization message.***